 For more information on your rights in relation to marketing, see ‘Your rights’ below.

-Under the GDPR, you have a number of important rights.
+Under the GDPR, you have a number of important rights free of charge.
 In summary, those include rights to:

 For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation.